 As mentioned above connecting google analytics is only traffic tracker you should trust.
 When brands want to work with you and ask how many readers you have, you will give them the stats from your analytics, so you don’t want to miss any traffic on your site.
 This needs to be set up before you launch!

 SEO= search engine optimization

-Man, I wish I learned about it when I first started blogging.
+Man, I wish I learned about it when I first started creating a travel blog.
 Only in the last year or two have I started taking SEO seriously and since then my traffic is double, even triple of what it used to be.
 Now I don’t publish anything unless it’s been optimized (apart from travel stories where I don’t worry too much about SEO and focus on just telling the story).

 If your post is optimized for Googles search engine, then the chance is that you could appear on google page 1 and can you imagine how much traffic and readers that can bring to your site?
 The answer depends on what the topic is, but it could be thousands, even hundreds of thousand off one page.
 The opportunities are endless.